 The festival takes place over six days in venues across London and the programme offers a chance to see the best in contemporary, international documentary as well as filmmaker Q&As, industry panels, workshops, networking and parties.
-The 2017 festival will take place between 5th - 10th September.
+The eight edition of the festival will take place between 4th - 9th September 2018.

 Matthew and Pauline Bickerton, Mick Csaky, Christopher Hird and Frances Pine.

 Chloe is responsible for the direction of the festival as well as industry programming, partnerships and development.
 She has worked as a film & events programmer and producer with organisations such as BFI Future Film Festival, Overnight Film Festival, UnderWire Festival and Bertha DocHouse.

 Please contact Angela O'Regan for all MA Enquiries.

 SUBMISSIONS ARE NOW OPEN FOR THE 2018 FESTIVAL

 Submissions for Open City Documentary Festival 2018 are now open.
 We're looking for the most exciting and innovative non-fiction storytelling in short, mid-length and feature length documentaries as well as cross-platform projects.